UK Buy-to-Let Is Broken in 2026. Here's What Smart Investors Are Doing Instead

 The Bottom Line

 UK buy-to-let is not returning to the conditions of 2010–2019.
-The policy framework has changed permanently.
-The tax treatment has changed permanently.
-The eviction law has changed permanently.
-And the yield premium that justified the complexity and management burden no longer exists in most of the UK market.
+The policy framework, tax treatment, and eviction law have all changed permanently.
+The yield premium that justified the complexity no longer exists.

 Want off-market deals in Portugal, Phuket, Spain, and Florida sent to your inbox every week?
 HPA members receive exclusive below-market-value properties before they hit the open market.